kilca/kilca.github.io/README.md

 # Sanity

 ```
-cd sanity
+see /portfolio
 ```

-## Edit content
+## Edit content (use your own)

 https://kikportfolio.sanity.studio/desk

 ## Sanity init

-tip : use any youtuber coupon to *2 your free plan perfs
+tip : use any youtuber coupon to double your free plan
 ```
 sanity init
 ```

 ## Sanity start

 ```
 npm run dev
 ```